Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 ISO in RAM completely

 Usable with the dmsquash module through rd.live.ram.
-The overlay module does not support this mode but KIWI NG supports RAM only systems as OEM deployment into RAM from an install ISO media.
+The overlay module does not support this mode, while KIWI NG supports RAM only systems as OEM deployment into RAM from an install ISO media.
 For details how to setup RAM only deployments in KIWI NG see: Section 11.9, “Deploy and Run System in a RamDisk”

 Overlay based on overlayfs

-Usable with the overlay module.
-A squashfs compressed readonly root gets overlayed with a readwrite filesystem using the kernel overlayfs filesystem.
+Usable with both dracut modules.
+The readonly root filesystem is overlaid with a readwrite filesystem using the kernel overlayfs filesystem.

 Overlay based on device mapper snapshots

 Usable with the dmsquash module.
-A squashfs compressed readonly root gets overlayed with a readwrite filesystem using a device mapper snapshot.
-This method was the preferred one before overlayfs existed in the Linux kernel.
+A squashfs compressed readonly root is overlaid with a readwrite filesystem using a device mapper snapshot.

 Media Checksum Verification

-Boot the live iso only for ISO checksum verification.
-This is possible with both modules but the overlay module uses the checkmedia tool whereas the upstream dmsquash module uses checkisomd5.
-The activation of the verification process is done by passing the kernel option mediacheck for the overlay module and rd.live.check for the dmsquash module.
+Boot the Live iso only for ISO checksum verification.
+This is possible with both modules but the overlay module uses the checkmedia tool, whereas the upstream dmsquash module uses checkisomd5.
+The verification process is triggered by passing the kernel option mediacheck for the overlay module and rd.live.check for the dmsquash module.

 Live ISO through PXE boot

-Boot the live image via the network.
-This is possible with both modules but uses different technologies.
+Boot the Live image via the network.
+This is possible with both modules, but it uses different technologies.
 The overlay module supports network boot only in combination with the AoE (Ata Over Ethernet) protocol.
 For details see Section 11.16, “Booting a Live ISO Image from Network”.
 The dmsquash module supports network boot by fetching the ISO image into memory from root=live: using the livenet module.

 Persistent Data